Radar for Europa Assessment and Sounding: Ocean to Near-surface: Overview

 mass.
 The mission plan also includes using REASON as a nadir altimeter capable of measuring tides to test ice shell and ocean hypotheses as well as characterizing roughness across the surface to identify potential landing sites for a future Europa Lander.

 The REASON instrument will also be able to spot pockets of water within the ice shell that could serve as a passageway for chemicals on the moon's surface to the ocean below — an environment where life could potentially develop.

 The instrument was developed by the Jackson School of Geosciences, and its Principal Investigator is Donald Blankenship.
-REASON will be fabricated by engineers from NASA's Jet Propulsion Laboratory and the University of Iowa.
+REASON was fabricated by engineers from NASA's Jet Propulsion Laboratory and the University of Iowa.

 Specifications table

 Objectives

 The scientific objectives of the REASON investigation are: